 8. Textured Shiplap

 Textured shiplap is a type of wood paneling that has a rough or patterned surface, adding visual interest and depth to your bathroom walls.
 Using textured shiplap can create a tactile and cozy atmosphere, perfect for those who want to add character and warmth to their bathroom.

 This shiplap bathroom wall offers a more traditional or rustic look in this bathroom design.
 By using textured shiplap, you can transform your bathroom into a beautiful and inviting space.

 How to Install Shiplap Boards

 Installing shiplap boards may seem challenging, but it’s actually fairly simple.
-All you need to do is cut the boards, secure them to your walls, and then coat.
-Here is a step by step guide to help you make the process easy.
+All you need to do is cut the boards, secure them to your walls, and then coat them.
+Here is a step-by-step guide to help you make the process easy.

 1. Spray the Board With a Primer